Grief encounters

 People often think that grief around the loss of a loved one is heightened around the festive holiday – absolutely, that can be the experience for many, but the reality of grief is that the person experiencing it does not get to choose when they feel overwhelming sadness or pain, whether it be Christmas or any other day of the year.

 We also think of grief as a process that occurs for others when one person dies.
-If we think of grief as a response to a loss, this could come in various forms – the loss of a pet, losing a job, divorce, or displacement from home.
+If we think of grief as a response to a loss, this could come in various forms – the loss of a pet, a job, a divorce, or displacement from home.

 There are five stages of grief (this is just one concept around grief, as described by Dr Elisabeth Kubler-Ross in her book On Death And Dying) that typically arise following a loss or bereavement: denial, anger, bargaining, depression, and acceptance.

 Bargaining can also be a concept associated with guilt.
 Someone who has spiritual or religious beliefs may ask their God for relief in exchange for doing something good in the world, for example: ‘If God can bring back my partner, I promise to repent all feelings of dishonesty’.
 Bargaining can often be a last-ditch attempt to regain control of emotions during the grieving process.
-A person might feel hopeless and this can result in the following stage:
+A person might feel hopeless, and this can result in the following stage:

 Depression is common when grieving a loss.
 The earlier stages can help protect from the sadness and pain, and when these feelings start to develop, it can be a challenging time.
-Depression is characterised by low mood, excessive tiredness/lethargy, loss of interest in things or activities that were typically enjoyable, sleeping more or less than usual, withdrawal, and generally feeling that is it difficult to face the world at this time.
+Depression is characterised by low mood, excessive tiredness/lethargy, loss of interest in things or activities that were typically enjoyable, sleeping more or less than usual, withdrawal, and generally feeling that it is difficult to face the world at this time.

 It is also common to feel like life is pointless at this time: ‘What is the point of going on?’.
-Often these feelings slowly change over time and become more manageable, but it can be helpful to talk these things through with a trained professional if things start to have a significant impact on everyday life.
+Often, these feelings slowly change over time and become more manageable, but it can be helpful to talk these things through with a trained professional if things start to have a significant impact on everyday life.

-Acceptance is the stage where it feels possible to say, ‘I’m going to be ok’.
-Emotions may feel more stable; that is not to say that there are not good and bad days, and it can feel like things are ‘back to square one’, but the good days become more frequent than the bad days.
+Acceptance is the stage where it feels possible to say, ‘I’m going to be ok. ’ Emotions may feel more stable; that is not to say that there are not good and bad days, and it can feel like things are ‘back to square one, ’ but the good days become more frequent than the bad days.
 This stage is part of the emergence of a ‘new reality’, adapting and adjusting, and memories can be reflected on with happiness and intrigue.